DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 - Automatic outbound NAT for Reflection: `Enabled`

 *extra info:*<br>
-Many consider NAT reflection a hack that should not be used or even allowed.<br>
+Many consider NAT reflection to be a hack that should not be used.<br>
-That the correct way is split DNS, where you maintain DNS records so that `a.example.com` points directly to some local 192.168.0.12 IP address.<br>
+That the correct way is split DNS, where you maintain separate DNS records for LAN side so that `a.example.com` points directly to some local ip.
-Reason being that since DNS records are cached, this way machines on LAN, that use hostname to access each other, are not hitting the firewall with every traffic that goes between two machines on LAN side.
+Reason being machines on LAN that use FQDN to access other machine on LAN are not hitting the firewall with every traffic that goes between them.
 But IMO in small scale selfhosted setup its perfectly fine and it requires far less management.

 ### Port Forwarding: